dakadkart/xyz-documentation/docs/cli/topics/cli.md

 ##### Upload and Stream Large CSV and GeoJSON Files

-To upload very large CSV and GeoJSON files to your XYZ space, will will need to use `-s` -- this will stream the file and avoid Node.js memory errors.
+To upload very large CSV and GeoJSON files to your Space, will will need to use `-s` -- this will stream the file and avoid Node.js memory errors.
 (It will also be considerably faster than the standard upload method.)

     here xyz upload YOUR_SPACE_ID -f /Users/xyz/big_data.csv -s